 The lofty interior is topped by a beamed and richly stenciled ceiling, and graced by three immense rose windows and a Louis Comfort Tiffany window, depicting the baptism of Jesus by John the Baptist.

-THE FRIENDS OF BOSTON, FIRST, is an affiliate of the First Baptist Church of Boston and all gifts to the church will be held by the Treasurer in a special account for the Friends and may only be used for the preservation of the church edifice both exterior and interior.
+The FRIENDS OF BOSTON, FIRST is a separate organization controlling its own funds.
+It has no expenses except a minimal amount for direct-mail promotion.
 All proceeds are contributed to the Church for specific projects in connection with the building.
 Any individual may join.
 The dues are $100 for life membership.
 Additional contributions in any amount are solicited and are tax deductible.
 Members receive a membership card, occasional reports of the Friends and the Church, invitations to special events, opportunities to work with other Friends, and the satisfaction of helping a unique cause.